High Texas Electricity Bills Explained

 Rate structure

 If you have a variable-rate plan, you may experience a sudden spike in your electricity rate during extreme weather.
 Since this type of plan is tied to the energy market, your electricity rate fluctuates with the market cost of energy.
-Variable-rate plans can be great for flexibility but lead to high costs when demand peaks.
+Variable-rate plans can be great for flexibility, but could lead to high costs when demand peaks.

 Seasonal variations

 Weather changes in Texas have a major impact on energy costs.
 Summer and winter tend to cause high electricity consumption as Texans rely heavily on AC and heating.
 When your electricity usage increases, so does your total bill.
-For customers who need a new provider or plan, these seasons are a less ideal time to shop for a new energy contract because market prices spike.
+For customers who need a new provider or plan, these seasons are less ideal times to shop for a new energy contract because market prices spike.

 Inclement weather